ruangmas/rep-asn-4/README.md

     **nbp** - An indicator of whether the county is regulated by the NOx Budget Program or not.

-4. Use what you have learned, class materials and online resources to replicate the figure to the best of your ability.
+3. Use what you have learned, class materials and online resources to replicate the figure to the best of your ability.

 Hint: To calculate summer-equivalent NOx emissions in the winter, you need to multiply total NOx emissions during the winter by 5/7.

-5. Let Thanicha or a PRM know once you have finished making the graph.
-    To test your understanding, we will ask you to modify your script on the spot.

-6. Once your modifications are approved, you will pass the assessment.
-    The deadline to pass the assessment is Monday April 1, 2024 at 6:00 pm.